galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 > - Docker container image
 > - Galaxy tool XML
 >
 > However, testing and deploying a GxIT is not so simple.
 Currently, they are not supported by the Galaxy toolshed and have to be installed and tested manually!
-This means that distributed GxITs can be found in the Galaxy core codebase, where they can be manually installed by an administrator.
+This means that distributed GxITs can be found in the Galaxy core codebase, where they can be manually enabled by a Galaxy administrator.
 {: .comment}

 ---